cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-3-step-by-step.rst

    **Add Service Wizard, Page 1:** Selecting CDAP (Cask DAP) as the service to be added.

+The **Hive dependency** is for the optional CDAP "Explore" component, which can be enabled later.

 .. figure:: ../../_images/cloudera/cloudera-csd-03.png
    :figwidth: 100%